christopherjgan/fsdl-text-recognizer-2021-labs/lab1/readme.md

-# Lab 1: Basic project structure for recognizing MNIST
+# Jack Gan's Lab 1: Basic project structure for recognizing MNIST

 To go through the main project structure in place, let's train an MLP on MNIST data.